davesahaj/fb-2019-extractor/README.md

 # fb-2019-extractor
-simple program to find information from fb leak
+simple program to find and extract information from fb leaked database.